 Of course, Rituals only ‘work’ if you understand the meaning and reason for doing them in the first place.
 Now that you understand the WHY behind this ritual hopefully it can now better serve its purpose of being one more thing to help you reach you goals and help build and strengthen our tribe.

-And since one of the goals of the Fargo BJJ & Kickboxing Academy is NOT to ‘raise sheep’ but to train Wolves, it is important to know the answer to when someone asks you “Why do we bow in?”
+And since one of the goals of the Fargo BJJ & Kickboxing Academy is build strong and dynamic leaders, it is important to know the answer to when someone asks you “Why do we bow in?”

 Remember, the practice of bowing in a martial arts academy can mean a million different things to different people and cultures… this is what it means to US here at FargoBJJ and WHY.